UMBC-Protocol-Analysis-Lab/CPSA-Summer-Session/resources/syllabus.md

 Students will be able to use CPSA to find attacks in example protocols, and reason about how those attacks happened, and how to fix them.

 ### Session 1
+LO 2a: By the end of the third session, students will be able to identify an attack that CPSA has identified.

 - Spotting attacks in CPSA
 - Fixing attacks in CPSA
 - Model example program in CPSA